TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-Looking in whacky widget there’s only one table:
+Looking in whackywidget there’s only one table:

 <br />